Alluxio/alluxio/docs/en/core-services/Catalog.md

    ```

    You can use names and regular expressions inside the exclusion list, just like in inclusion mode.
-   In exclusion mode, the excluded tables and partitions will be mounted normally, but any other
+   In exclusion mode, the excluded tables and partitions are mounted normally, but any other
-   tables of the parent database, and any other partitions of the parent table, will be bypassed or
+   tables of the parent database, or any other partitions of the parent table, are bypassed or
    ignored.

    In the above example,
    partition `normally_mounted_part` of table `partially_bypassed_table` is excluded from
-   bypassing, meaning that the partition will be mounted normally, and any other partitions of
+   bypassing, meaning that the partition is mounted normally, and any other partitions of
    `partially_bypassed_table` are bypassed.
 Likewise, all tables except for
    `not_ignored_table1|2|3`, and `partially_bypassed_table` are ignored.

+   The bypass entry and ignore entry can each have different modes.
-   You can use either inclusion or exclusion mode for one entry, but not both.
-However, the
+   For each entry, you can use either inclusion or exclusion mode, but not both.
-   bypass entry and ignore entry can have modes that are different from each other.

-   > **Note**: to exclude a partition from a table, you need to specify the table in inclusion
+   > **Note**: to exclude a partition from a table, specify the table in inclusion
-   > mode, and specify that partition inside the exclusion list of the table's partition
+   > mode, and specify the partition inside the exclusion list of the table's partition
    > specification.
+See the `partially_bypassed_table` in the above example.
-It is an error to specify partitions of a table inside an exclusion list:
+   > The following is an error example that tries to specify partitions for an excluded table:
    >
    > ```json
    > {